Environmental Education/Education Program Structure

 Campaign for Oil Spill Prevention and Traffic Safety

-Around 50 employees from Mazda Motor Corporation, Mazda Logistics, and several truckload transportation companies helped promoting environmental protection and improving traffic safety, distributing leaflets to raise the awareness of delivery truck drivers and others about the importance of preventing oil spills on the roads and traffic safety in general (in June 2015).
-The campaign has been conducted every year since FY March 2011.
+Mazda Motor Corporation, Mazda Logistics, and several truckload transportation companies are promoting environmental protection and improving traffic safety, distributing leaflets to raise the awareness of delivery truck drivers and others about the importance of preventing oil spills on roads and traffic safety in general.
+The campaign has been conducted every year since FY March 2011, and twice a year since FY March 2014, in spring and fall.